dumidunipg/project-1/README.md

 #### But is there a relationship between crime and migration?

--From regression analysis, we see that there is a strong positive correlation between crime and migration with the correlation betweeen crime and migration from 2016-2021 being 0.89.
+- From regression analysis, we see that there is a strong positive correlation between crime and migration with the correlation betweeen crime and migration from 2016-2021 being 0.89.
 When we observe the correlation between crime and migration for each year, we see 2016-2018 starting off with a very strong correlations of 0.9.
 However, we see the correlation between the two factors dipping in 2019 to 2021 with 2021 having a very weak correlation of 0.68 between crime and migration.

 - [Reference figure 2016](2016_Crime_v_Migration.png)
 - [Reference figure 2018](2017_Crime_v_Migration.png)